- Chart

 Disclaimers:

-This information is for educational purposes only and should not be considered investment advice.
-ETF performance, expense ratios, and market share data are subject to change and require verification from real-time financial data sources.
-Investing in ETFs involves risks, including the potential loss of principal.
+This information is for informational purposes only and should not be considered investment advice.
+Past performance is not indicative of future results.
+Investment involves risk, including the possible loss of principal.

 AI Summarization is directionally correct and might not be accurate.